-Mount Seymour is not a part of any nationwide lift pass system.
+Mount Seymour is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
 Unfortunately, none of those passes with with Mount Seymour Ski Resort.
 To purchase season passes, you'll need to visit Mount Seymour's website.

 Mount Seymour Mountain Resort Terrain Overview

 Mount Seymour has a total of 40 ski trails, which are serviced by 5 ski lifts, gondolas and/or trams.
 Mount Seymour is considered a smaller than average ski area, with only a maximum of 200 acres available to ski.
 This area is equivalent to 81 hectares, 0.3 square miles, or 0.8 square kilometers.